-There have been more than 100 father-son combos in the majors as of 2010.
-Perhaps the least known are the Jacquez men of Stockton, California.
+There have been more than 200 father-son combos in the majors as of 2018.
+One lesser-known pair is the Jacquez men of Stockton, California.
 Between them, Thomas “Hawk” Jacquez and his father Pat pitched in just 11 big-league ballgames.
 Pat, a righty power pitcher, appeared twice in relief for the 1971 Chicago White Sox.
-Thomas, a calculated lefty, came out of the Philadelphia Phillies bullpen nine times in 2000.
+Thomas, a calculating lefty, came out of the Philadelphia Phillies bullpen nine times in 2000.
 In 2011, Thomas said, “An estimated 5-6% of all draftees ever play a single day in the big leagues.
 My father and I are blessed to have made it to the top of the athletic pyramid.
 We have the privilege to say that we made a living by throwing strikes.”

 Thomas Patrick Jacquez — his first and middle names are his father’s in reverse — was born in Stockton on December 29, 1975.
 He was the second of two children born to Pat and Patricia Deerinck Jacquez, after a sister named Suzann.
 Pat’s pro baseball career ended in the spring of 1973 as he retired following a non-roster invitation to the St. Louis Cardinals camp.
 By the time Thomas was born, Pat had joined McDonald’s Corporation; he would rise to become an operations manager, overseeing everything involved in running six restaurants in the area’s biggest chain of McDonald’s franchises.